Claims Privacy Statement

 i.
 The right to complain to the relevant data protection regulator about our processing of your personal information.

 It is important to note, however, that some of the rights described above in the above section can only be exercised in certain circumstances.
 If we are unable to fulfil a request from you to exercise one of your rights under applicable data privacy law we will write to you to explain the reason for refusal.
 Where required, further information concerning these rights and their application can be obtained by contacting the Global Data Privacy Office (email: firstname.lastname@example.org).

-If you wish to make a complaint about the way we use your personal information you should raise this with us by contacting Maven Public Sector in the first instance either by any one of the below methods.
+If you wish to make a complaint about the way we use your personal information you should raise this with us by contacting AUM complaints in the first instance either by any one of the below methods:

 Maven Public Sector